 Transitions are a time when new relationships are being built.
 The nature of these relationships are core to the way a transition is experienced.
 Responsive and reciprocal relationships are linked to successful learning; this includes children’s relationships with peers and adults and between their families, kaiako and other adults.
 Kaiako play a key role in building authentic and trusting relationships and creating opportunities for mutual understanding, partnership and collaboration.

-The Education Review Office (2015) Continuity of Learning Transitions from Early Childhood Services to Schools report includes a number stories which illustrate effective practice.
+The Education Review Office (2015) Continuity of Learning Transitions from Early Childhood Services to Schools report includes a number of stories which illustrate effective practice.
 Some of these can also be found in Education Review Office’s (2016) report.

 Bronfenbrenner, U. & Ceci, S. J. (1994).
 Nature-nurture reconceptualised in developmental perspective: A bioecological model.
 Psychological Review, 101, 4, 568–585.